astro-m2dx/astro-m2dx/packages/remark-sectionize-headings/README.md

 # Astro M²DX - Remark plugin to wrap headings in sections

-[`remark`](https://github.com/remarkjs/remark/blob/main/doc/plugins.md) plugin to wrap markdown headings and the following paragraphs in HTML sections.
+remark plugin to wrap markdown headings and the following paragraphs in HTML sections.

+An alternative could be [remark-sectionize](https://www.npmjs.com/package/remark-sectionize), but this plugin offers a few more options and adds a CSS class according to the heading level to the resulting section.

+[Astro M²DX](https://astro-m2dx.netlify.app) is a set of plugins allowing you to define an [Astro](https://astro.build) 🚀 publishing pipeline for Markdown/MDX documents with full [MDX](https://mdxjs.com) features, but without the technical fuss, i.e. you and your non-tech editors can write **clean** markdown.

+Have a look at the other [`astro-m2dx` plugins](https://www.npmjs.com/org/astro-m2dx).

 ## Content <!-- omit in toc -->